sisby-folk/tinkerers-smithing/README.md

 <iframe width="896" height="504" src="https://www.youtube.com/embed/q7KKN9hn7Uo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Design - The Mending Problem
+## Design - Progression and Mending

-The best gear in vanilla is made by repeatedly un-enchanting gear and enchanting it until the player gets good RNG, then finishing it off with a couple of books (especially mending).<br/>
+In vanilla, endgame gear is made by repeatedly enchanting and un-enchanting for good RNG, then adding books (like mending).
-Any other method gives an immensely worse result due to `repairCost`/'Prior Work'.<br/>
+Any other method gives an immensely worse result due to `repairCost`/'Prior Work'.
 This punishes the player substantially for slowly improving gear.

-Even repair inflicts prior work - rushing a mending villager is the only solution.<br/>
+Even repair inflicts prior work - rushing a mending villager is the only solution.
-This ruins the idea of having "sentimental" gear you improve and maintain over time.<br/>
+This ruins the idea of having "sentimental" gear you improve and maintain over time.
-Finding mending villagers is also immensely boring - but the XP cost is too punishing otherwise.
+Finding mending villagers is also boring - but the XP cost is too punishing otherwise.

-To combat this, TSmithing introduces work-free unit repair, "de-working" with netherite, and material-upgrading.

-## Design - Progression Changes

-Here are a few side effects of the mod on the progression of the game (For map-makers and those curious)

-- Obsidian / Ancient Debris can be mined after obtaining only one diamond.
+Tinkerer's Smithing doesn't remove prior work, and it doesn't nerf or remove mending. <br/>
+Its recipes instead buff the rest of the game, altering balance as follows:

-- There are three alternative non-RNG methods to obtaining endgame gear
+- Adds three new non-RNG methods to obtaining endgame gear
     - Early game gear can be gradually combined with books, other gear, and netherite scrap.
-    - Enchanted golden treasure gear can be combined and upgraded to netherite.
+    - Enchanted golden treasure can be combined and upgraded to netherite.
     - Enchanted gear can be bought from villagers and combined, then upgraded.
-- Netherite gear can technically be exchanged for other netherite gear - removing enchantments.
-- Adds one RNG-based method to obtain endgame gear: upgrading table-enchanted golden gear.
+- Adds one additional RNG-based method to obtain endgame gear: upgrading table-enchanted golden gear.
     - At the point of having netherite, this is less of an issue as its enchantability is higher.
     - Netherite scrap can also be used to continue combining already powerful gear, nerfing this strategy by proxy.
+- Obsidian / Ancient Debris can be mined after obtaining only one diamond.
+- Netherite gear can technically be exchanged for other netherite gear (removes enchantments).

-## Design - Cost in Minecraft
+## Design - Recipe Cost

 ### Repairing
 - Repairing **wooden**/**stone** tools from 0 to full costs the same as a fresh tool.
 1 unit repairs 1/3 of a pickaxe.
 - Repairing other gear uses anvil balancing - One unit repairs 25% no matter what.
+  - If 4 iron to repair an iron shovel seems steep - make fresh shovels or add enchantments as soon as you can!

 ### Upgrading
 - Upgrading **wooden**/**stone** tools costs the same units as the fresh tool.